pingcap/blog/_posts/2017-05-23-perconalive17.md

 ---
-layout: post
 title: A Brief Introduction of TiDB
+author: Edward Huang
+date: 2017-05-23
-excerpt: This is the speech Edward Huang gave at Percona Live Open Source Database Conference 2017.
+summary: This is the speech Edward Huang gave at Percona Live Open Source Database Conference 2017.
+tags: TiDB
 ---

 This is the speech Edward Huang gave at Percona Live - Open Source Database Conference 2017.